pritom169/django-an-introduction/django-part1/README.md

 ### Opening the Shell

-Activating the virtual environment we previously created is the standard way to go.
+Activate the project’s virtual environment in a dedicated subshell:

 ```bash
 pipenv shell
 ```

+To exit, type `exit`.
+For one‑off commands without activating a subshell, use `pipenv run <command>`.

 ### Runing the server